All Episodes

 While Merchant waited for the meeting to be scheduled, he instructed the CS to drive him around New York City looking for clubs where he could recruit other individuals to assist in this plot.

-So what this tells me, guys, is this informant that Merchant is talking to, they had probably known each other for a while because he clearly trusted this guy a lot.
+So what this tells me, guys, is this informant that Merchant is talking to, they have probably known each other for a while because he clearly trusted this guy a lot.

-Or he might have been, or he might have been a guy that used to be a terrorist or something like that.
+Or he might have been a guy that used to be a terrorist or something like that.

 And Merchant didn't know that this guy got picked up or arrested by the FBI because more than likely for him to be a CS like this, he probably got picked up himself for some violation.